 Portnoy, J.M., Waller, M., De Lurgio, S., & Dinakar, C. (2016).
 Telemedicine is as Effective as In-Person Visits for Patients with Asthma.
 Annals of Allergy, Asthma & Immunology, 117(3).
 241-245.
 Article Abstract

-Kansas legislation does not support schools or homes as reimbursable places of service for telemedicine encounters for Medicaid or commercial payers.
-In Missouri, a doctor must be licensed in that state in order to practice there.
+In recent months, Kansas and Missouri legislatures have expanded the approved and billable originating sites to include a broader range of places.
+However, the new rules and regulations have not been fully interpreted and implemented.
+In Kansas and Missouri, a doctor must be licensed in that state in order to practice medicine there.
 This can be a barrier because getting licensed in multiple states can be a difficult and expensive process.

 Although patient sites may rely on the credentialing body of the provider site, many small healthcare facilities have not updated their organizational bylaws to support the opportunity of telemedicine and, even if they have, the interpretations of what the patient sites need to have on file differs and often makes supportive partnerships unnecessarily difficult to establish.